Thiomark/trade-books/readme.txt

     - add your information suchs as PORT, USER in the DBConn.php file (located in the config folder)
     - run the createTable.php script which will create tblUser and tblBook tables and add dummy data

-# config folder containes all the configration of the application this like:
+# config folder containes all the configration of the application like:
-    - BDConn.php = which creates the connect web app and the database
+    - BDConn.php            = which creates the connection between the web application and the database
-    - createTable.php = which adds removes tblUser and tblBook and the re-adds them with database
+    - createTable.php       = which deletes tblUser and tblBook tables and the re-adds them in the database
     - userData              = which contains dummy data for the users createTable
     - booksData             = whcih contains dummy data for the books table

 # To create admin user: * NB
     - register like how students register by going to the login.php url